laurabejder/bike-safety-nyc/README.md

 # Bike safety in New York City

 This is my first project data studios.
 The promp for this project was 'something you miss from home' and as a Dane, my mind went straight to biking.
-I was curious how dangerous it is to bike in New York City and how it compares to my home town Copenhagen.
+I was curious to how dangerous it is to bike in New York City and how it compares to my home town Copenhagen.

 ## Aim of the project
 This project examines the bike safety and the condition of the bike infrastructure in New York City.
 It looks into the location and reasons for accidents that result in the injury or death of a cyclist and visually illustrate how the city has tried to improve bike safety by expanding its network of protected bike lanes.